-It’s easy to assume you need to travel internationally to see the world’s most amazing natural wonders, but Americans can visit some of the best beaches, best parks, and best caves on the planet without a passport.
-Here are four of the country’s most beautiful caves.
+It’s easy to assume you need to travel internationally to see the world’s most amazing natural wonders.
+Thankfully — especially in the time of COVID-19 — that isn’t true at all.
+Americans can visit some of the best beaches, best parks, and best caves on the planet without a passport.
+Here are eight of the country’s most incredible caves.

 The Biggest: Mammoth Cave

 Let’s not bury the lede here.
 If you’re looking to check off a major cave-related bucket list item, head to Kentucky.
 The state is home to Mammoth Cave, the longest cave system in the world consisting of more than 400 miles of surveyed passages, and many more yet to be explored.
 Budding spelunkers can explore the UNESCO World Heritage Site through a variety of free self-guided tours, but it’s worth splurging on the paid tours which provide far more interesting exploration opportunities.
 The six-hour Wild Cave Tour is a solid bet that takes visitors through more than five miles of passageways with a good mix of climbing, belly crawling, and squeezing through impossibly narrow tunnels.
 Claustrophobics need not apply.

 Tucked into Virginia’s Shenandoah Valley is one of the country’s most visited cave systems with more than 500,000 visitors annually.
 Luray Caverns isn’t the largest, the most challenging, or the most spectacular, but it does boast the one-of-a-kind Stalacpipe Organ.
 This, the largest musical instrument in the world, relies on electronically operated rubber mallets to “play” the cave’s stalactites.
 The notes reverberate through more than three acres of the cave with a hauntingly beautiful sound.